Be a Sponsor

 As an Award Category Sponsor, attach your name to one of the prizes to be awarded at the gala dinner as well as receive recognition on various promotional materials.
 As a sponsor you are supporting an important and vital literary tradition in British Columbia that celebrates and promotes local authors.

-By bringing finalist authors to bookstores, libraries and public schools, together we will encourage the development of the literary arts in British Columbia and promote interaction among authors, young people and the general public.
-Sponsors of the BC Book Prizes tour will enjoy recognition before, at and between events in several locations across BC.
+By bringing finalist authors to bookstores, libraries and public schools, together we will encourage the development of the literary arts in British Columbia and Yukon and promote interaction among authors, young people and the general public.
+Sponsors of the BC and Yukon Book Prizes tour will enjoy recognition before, at and between events in several locations across BC.